While a mastectomy is the right choice for many women with breast cancer, it can affect your perception of yourself and make you feel less feminine.

 Advances in plastic surgery have made it possible for individuals who have undergone a mastectomy to re-create a natural-looking appearance and regain self-confidence through breast reconstruction surgery.
 Plastic surgeon Anya Kishinevsky has tremendous experience with breast reconstruction surgery.
 She has been trained in the most up-to-date breast reconstruction methods by surgeons who are among the top in their field.
 She is also well known for her gentle and precise technique, which minimizes trauma and pain and offers a speedier recovery.

-In her Darien practice, which serves Fairfield, Stamford, and other neighboring towns, she offers a variety of breast reconstruction techniques.
+At her Norwalk and Fairfield offices, serving Bridgeport and surrounding areas, she offers a variety of breast reconstruction techniques.
 These techniques include using saline, silicone, or Spectrum™ breast implants, or incorporating microsurgical techniques with muscle flaps, to provide optimal results.
 Microsurgery is advantageous because it requires less removal of abdominal wall-supporting muscle, and has a lower risk for a hernia.
 Muscle flap techniques, including TRAM, DIEP, and latissimus dorsi flaps are also beneficial because they produce a softer, more natural result.
 Reconstruction through muscle flaps is also more desirable for women who wish to receive a tummy tuck.
 Dr Kishinevsky is also skilled in performing oncoplastic reconstruction to improve the appearance and correct asymmetries of the breast after a lumpectomy or a partial mastectomy.
 Patients are pleased with the lifted, more youthful appearance of the breast with this approach.